nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1.  `BizBook` searches OS directory for save file.
+1. Actor searches OS directory for save file.
 2. OS returns save file object.
 3. For each line is save file.

-    - 3.1 `BizBook` reads a line from the file.
+    - 3.1 Actor reads a line from the file.
-    - 3.2 `BizBook` parses the line into a contact object.
+    - 3.2 Actor parses the line into a contact object.
-    - 3.3 `BizBook` adds the contact object to the contact list.
+    - 3.3 Actor adds the contact object to the contact list.
     - 3.4 Repeat steps 3.1 - 3.3 until all lines are processed.

-4.  `BizBook` finishes loading contacts into the contact list.
+4. Actor finishes loading contacts into the contact list.

     Use case ends.